Swiss parliament rejects neutrality initiative

 + How the neutrality initiative could affect Swiss policy

-The initiative by Pro Switzerland and Swiss People’s Party proponents calls for perpetual armed neutrality and a broad ban on sanctions to be written into the Constitution.
+The initiative by Pro Switzerland and Swiss People’s Party proponents calls for “perpetual and armed” neutrality and a broad ban on sanctions to be written into the Constitution.
 Only sanctions decided by the UN Security Council could still be supported.
 Switzerland would only be allowed to cooperate with military or defence alliances in the event of an attack on Switzerland.

 The Senate rejected the initiative last summer because, although it wanted to enshrine permanent and armed neutrality in the Constitution, it did not want to restrict the possibilities for sanctions.
 Accordingly, it adopted an alternative article on neutrality as a direct counter-proposal.
 It has put the matter on the agenda again next week.